drug-design/course/docs/chapters/3d-qsar.md

 ### The GRID Approach

-The first program based on the calculations of MIFs was GRID, introduced by Peter Goodford in 1985 as a structure-based method to analyze the active sites of proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/grid-approach-883f64ab'><i class='fa fa-play' aria-hidden='true'></i></button>The first program based on the calculations of MIFs was GRID, introduced by Peter Goodford in 1985 as a structure-based method to analyze the active sites of proteins.

 ![](https://media.drugdesign.org/course/3d-qsar/grid.png){: loading=lazy }